-Entitlement to severance pay under the Dismissal Protection Act
+Entitlement to Severance Pay under the German Dismissal Protection Act

-Ultimately, within the framework of Section 1a of the German Dismissal Protection Act, a claim for severance pay may arise under the following conditions:
+Ultimately, within the framework of § 1a German Dismissal Protection Act, a claim for severance pay may arise under the following conditions:

 - The employer makes a dismissal for operational reasons,

-- The employer expressly points out in the letter of termination that the termination is based on urgent operational requirements and that the employee can claim a severance payment in accordance with § 1a KSchG after expiry of the three-week period for an action for protection against dismissal,
+- The employer expressly points out in the letter of termination that the termination is based on urgent operational requirements and that the employee can claim a severance payment per § 1a KSchG after the expiry of the three-week period for an action for protection against dismissal,

-- The employee does not file an action for protection against dismissal until the expiry of the three-week period for filing an action.
+- The employee does not file an action for protection against dismissal until the expiry of the three-week period for filing a motion.

-In this case, the employee will “automatically” receive a severance payment entitlement in the amount of half a month’s salary per year of employment, whereby working periods of more than 6 months will be rounded up to a full year.
+In this case, the employee will “automatically” receive a severance payment entitlement of half a month’s salary per year of employment.
+Working periods of more than 6 months will be rounded up to a full year.
 An example of this is where a person has worked for a period of four years and seven months – this will be rounded up to five years.

 Severance Payment after Filing of an Action for Unfair Dismissal

-Theoretically – but rarely in practice – it is also possible that the employer may be ordered to pay a severance payment under §§ 9 – 10 KSchG.
-This is the case in the following conditions:
+Theoretically – but rarely in practice – it is also possible that the employer may be ordered to pay a severance under §§ 9 – 10 KSchG.
+Such cases involve the following conditions: